 Extracellular matrix molecules in solid tumor tissues affect cell migration and invasion

 NDV treatment in different metastatic tumor models has revealed a blockade effect on tumor migration and invasion.
 Studies have shown that the NDV strain AF2240 can reduce the migration ability of breast cancer cells by directly inducing a decrease in cell proliferation[51].
 In addition, oral squamous cell carcinoma was infected with the NDV D90 strain, and a correlation between apoptosis induction and cell migration was observed[52].
-Studies have shown that simultaneous injection of NDV, extracellular matrix (ECM)-degrading enzymes, collagenase and heparanase into a tumor can increase spread of the virus in tumor tissue, thereby enhancing the oncolytic effect[53].
+Studies have shown that simultaneous injection of NDV, extracellular matrix-degrading enzymes, collagenase and heparanase into a tumor can increase spread of the virus in tumor tissue, thereby enhancing the oncolytic effect[53].
 However, because proteolytic enzymes are involved in tumor metastasis and their inhibitors have been used to suppress metastatic tumors, it is not known whether application of virus loading of a matrix metalloproteinase is feasible in the clinic.

 NDV in the treatment of CRC in vitro and in mice